 At our clinics, we recommend three puppy “core” vaccinations, one at 6-8 weeks (check with the previous owner as this may have already been given, please provide the vet with details if you have them).
 The second and third vaccinations should be at about 12 and 16 weeks of age.
 If you would like your puppy vaccinated against kennel cough, which we do recommend, this is usually given as an intranasal dose with the second vaccination.
 After these primary vaccinations your puppy will require a booster in 12 months.

 In NSW it is the legal responsibility of the owner of any animal changing ownership for it to be microchipped.
 If your puppy has not been microchipped already, it is important that you do so as soon as possible, even if you don’t plan to register your puppy straight away in case of loss or theft.
 A microchip can be implanted by any registered person – all of our vets are registered, as well as some of our nurses.
-The cost of microchipping does not include council registration – the microchip details will be passed on to the council by the registered person, and you will receive a notification to register your pet from the council by post.
-The cost of lifetime registration of your dog will depend on whether your pet is desexed.
-Currently these costs, payable to Council, are:
+The cost of microchipping does not include council registration – the microchip details will be passed on to the council by the registered person and you will receive a notification to register your pet from the council.
+The registration fees in NSW are for the lifetime of your dog and are substantially cheaper for desexed dogs.
+Contact Coffs Harbour Council for the current fees.

 Intestinal worming should start at 2 weeks of age, so check with the previous owner when they last wormed your pet.
 We recommend intestinal worming every two weeks until 12weeks of age, then every month until 6months of age.